 |17.||Sony RX0 II||-||stereo / mono||Y||-||micro||2.0||Y||-||Y|

 The W150 is a recent model that features in the current product line-up of Nikon.
-In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the SX420 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Nikon W150 Manual.
+Further information on the features and operation of the SX420 and W150 can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Nikon W150 Manual.